arielj/heroix/README.md

 ## TODO

-- Install dialog
+- Install dialog (with installation configuration)
 - Cancel installation (can be stopped, but needs more details)
 - Resume installation (it can be resumed by default, files are kept automatically)
-- Install queue visualizer
+- Install queue visualizer (display game being installed, games in the queue, games with updates available)
 - Visual hints for games in queue and installing in library
 - Save game config in Legendary's config.ini
 - Installation-related settings (install folder, more?)